Social Work (MA)

 - Social Work with Individuals, Families, Group and Communities

 - Workshop programme

-Suitable for graduates awarded a degree at 2:2 and above who have relevant social work employment or voluntary work experience, as well as a basic understanding of the Code of Practice for Social Care Workers.
+Suitable for graduates awarded a degree at 2:2 and above who have relevant employment or voluntary based social work experience, as well as a basic understanding of the Code of Practice for Social Care Workers.
 In accordance with Care Council for Wales programme approval criteria, applicants will need to refer to relevant social care experience and also hold GCSE, grade C or above (or equivalent) in maths and English at the time of application.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.

 What is ‘relevant experience’?

 The following is not intended to be prescriptive or comprehensive, since social work is a dynamic field where new needs, responses and organisations are regularly developing.
 The examples given below are of work which is directly or partially relevant to social work are illustrative.
 The range of experience which students bring to the course is an important element in the learning process for all students.

 The key elements we are looking for from a candidate is how the experience has enabled the candidate to gain an understanding of social work and social care and to demonstrate interest and commitment combined with practical experience.
 The experience should include:

 - Face to face (or telephone) work with people